- Why is electrolyte supplementation important?

 - What causes gastric irritation in endurance horses?

 Gastric irritation can be caused by excessive acid accumulation in the stomach.
 The acid irritates the stomach’s sensitive lining and causes discomfort.
-Research shows that ulcers can form in as little as three days once irritation occurs.
 The increased levels of stress an endurance horse faces as the result of shipping, intense training, and competition may increase their risk of developing gastric irritation.
-Horses with gastric irritation and ulcers may drop weight, become irritable, display a decreased level of performance, and have repeated bouts of mild colic.
+Horses with gastric irritation may drop weight, become irritable, display a decreased level of performance.
+Horse with imbalances may have repeated bouts of mild colic.

 - How does the buffer in Endura-Max Plus Paste work?